-- Add diagnosis sequence and encounter status (e.g., scheduled, cancelled, closed) as elements.
-This addition would give insight to what diagnoses were associated with the designated encounters, and whether the encounters had already been closed, pending for future appointment, or cancelled. - Class: Patient Demographics / Information - Add "broadband availability" or "cellular service/smartphone availability" as an element.
-The addition would help match actionable factors to clinical outcomes in underserved populations.
+- Class: Care Team Members - Add care team member specialty options as an element.
+This change would help hospitals group outcomes by care team member specialty and would provide more comparison opportunities for outcomes across health care organizations. - Class: Encounter Information - Add diagnosis sequence as an element.
+This addition would give insight to what diagnoses were associated with the designated encounters. - Add encounter status as an element.
+This addition would give insight to whether the encounter had already been scheduled, closed, pending for future appointment, or cancelled. - Class: Patient Demographics / Information - Add "broadband availability" or "cellular service/smartphone availability" as an element.
+The addition would help match actionable factors to clinical outcomes in underserved populations. - Class: Medication - Add Discharge Medications: This distinguishes which medications were prescribed for a patient to start/continue from the point of discharge and would minimize confusion with medications prescribed as an inpatient.